viswanathan01/ecommerce-website/README.md

 # E-Commerce Product Page

 ## Overview
-This project is a sleek and interactive e-commerce product collection page built using **React** and **Framer Motion** for animations.
-It offers product filtering, sorting, and a responsive layout to enhance user experience.
+This is a modern, interactive E-Commerce Product Page built using React, Framer Motion, and Tailwind CSS.
+The page dynamically fetches and displays product details, allowing users to view images, select sizes, adjust quantities, and add products to their cart.

 ---